Uruguay Country Summary

 0 (bad) - 100 (good) |

-Uruguay exhibits a relatively low level of corruption, with robust legal frameworks in place to combat bribery and promote transparency, although challenges remain in political party financing regulations.
-The country faces some criminal activities, including human trafficking and drug transit, but has strong institutions and a trustworthy police force, contributing to its resilience against crime.
+Uruguay exhibits a relatively low level of corruption, with established laws and institutions aimed at preventing bribery and promoting transparency, although challenges remain in political party financing regulations.
+The country faces various criminal activities, including human trafficking, drug transit, and arms trafficking, but maintains a resilient governance structure and a generally trustworthy police force, which helps mitigate the impact of organized crime on society.

 Economy